24 Hr Crisis Line

 Counseling Services

-Frequently Asked Questions About Our VOICE Therapy
+Frequently Asked Questions

-Who can receive therapy at Our VOICE?
+Who can receive therapy at Our Voice?

-Our VOICE offers short-term therapy, in English or Spanish, to survivors to help them heal from experiences of sexual violence.
+Our Voice offers short-term therapy, in English or Spanish, to survivors to help them heal from experiences of sexual violence.
 This therapy is available to residents of Buncombe County, ages 13 and up, regardless of gender identity, ethnicity, socio-economic status, religion, or immigration status.
 Therapy is available for primary survivors as well as their loved ones (AKA secondary survivors).

 What if I do not live in Buncombe County?